Community Payback Order

 Reporting on our Community Payback Scheme

 Scottish local authorities are obliged by law to report annually on the operation of their Community Payback Schemes.
 These local reports may not be published until the Scottish Government publishes its own summary of progress nationally, usually around nine months after the end of the financial year.
-Here is West Lothian's CPO Annual Report for 2013-14.
-[210kb]
+Here is the West Lothian Community Payback Annual Report for 2014-15 [258kb]